cis3296f23/01-Schedule-Compiler/README.md

 ## For Linux
 1. Click on Releases to get the latest release
-2. Click on the tar.gz file to download it
+2. Click on the schedule_compiler_linux.tar.gz file to download it
 3. In your terminal, navigate to the directory where the file was downloaded
 4. Enter "tar -xvzf " and then the file name in the terminal and click enter
 5. Type "./schedule_compiler" to run